 Think of the initial process as if you’re hosting a party.
-With a penetration test, you’re going for the exclusive structured approach, with named ethical hackers, a clear schedule and greater control.
-There’s more communication between guest and host, and you’re aware of who’s doing what when.
+With a penetration test, you’re going for the exclusive structured approach, with named ethical hackers, a clear schedule, and greater control.
+There’s more communication between guest and host, and you’re aware of who did what when.

-With a bug bounty, you’re throwing the invitation out there to anyone who’s interested.
+With a bug bounty, you’re throwing the invitation out there to anyone who is interested.
 People can come and go as they like.
 You’re losing structure and control but opening it out to more people.

-Don’t worry, chaos of Project X proportions won’t result.
-Bouncers and restrictions are in place – you’re in control over what network resources are within/out of scope.
+Don’t worry, the chaos of Project X proportions won’t result.
+Bouncers and restrictions are in place you’re in control over what network resources are within/out of scope.

 - Performed by an accredited cyber security agency or qualified penetration test

 - Provide a detailed security assessment of your network